prainar/peer/tutorial/05-post-creation/README.md

 ## 🛠️ Tasks

 1.  **Create and Switch to a New Branch**

     > **IMPORTANT:** Always create a new branch for each distinct piece of work.

     ```bash
-    # First, ensure you are on your 'main' branch and it's up-to-date
+    # First, ensure you are on your 'master' branch and it's up-to-date
-    git checkout main
+    git checkout master
-    git pull origin main  # Get any potential updates from your own fork's main
+    git pull origin master  # Get any potential updates from your own fork's master

     # Now, create and switch to a new branch for this day's assignment/feature
     git checkout -b day-5-post-creation